suffolklibraries/lgc/content/collections/events/stowmarket-christmas-fayre.md

     content:
       -
         type: text
-        text: 'This event will be happening across multiple indoor and outdoor spaces in Stowmarket including; the town centre, Food Museum, John Peel Centre, St Peter''s Hall, St Peter and St Mary''s Church, Stowmarket Library, The Regal, The Mix, and Red Gables.
+        text: 'This event will be happening across multiple indoor and outdoor spaces in Stowmarket including the town centre, Food Museum, John Peel Centre, St Peter''s Hall, St Peter and St Mary''s Church, Stowmarket Library, The Regal, The Mix, and Red Gables.
 All these locations are a walkable distance from each other. '
 cta: '[https://www.facebook.com/events/380540834202843/?active_tab=about](https://www.facebook.com/events/380540834202843/?active_tab=about)'
-updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1669123610
+updated_at: 1669227724
 ---
 Come along to the Stowmarket Christmas Fayre where there is entertainment for the whole family with free fun fair rides, live music, and street performers.